Persecution of Falun Gong

-The persecution of Falun Gong is the antireligious campaign initiated in 1999 by the Chinese Communist Party (CCP) to eliminate the spiritual practice of Falun Gong in China, maintaining a doctrine of state atheism.
+The persecution of Falun Gong is the campaign initiated in 1999 by the Chinese Communist Party (CCP) to eliminate the new religious movement Falun Gong in China, maintaining a doctrine of state atheism.
 It is characterized by a multifaceted propaganda campaign, a program of enforced ideological conversion and re-education and reportedly a variety of extralegal coercive measures such as arbitrary arrests, forced labor and physical torture, sometimes resulting in death.

-Falun Gong is a modern qigong discipline combining slow-moving exercises and meditation with a moral philosophy.
-It was founded by Li Hongzhi, who introduced it to the public in May 1992 in Changchun, Jilin.
+Falun Gong was founded by its leader, China-born Li Hongzhi, who introduced it to the public in May 1992 in Changchun, Jilin.
+Li Hongzhi currently lives near Dragon Springs in Deerpark, New York, where Falun Gong's global headquarters are.
+Falun Gong combines meditation, qigong exercises, and moral teachings rooted in Buddhist and Taoist traditions.
 Following a period of rapid growth in the 1990s, the CCP launched a campaign to "eradicate" Falun Gong on 20 July 1999.

 The Chinese government had alleged that Falun Gong was an "evil cult" or "heretical sect" and had used that official rationale to justify to ban and eliminate the movement.
 An extra-constitutional body called the 6-10 Office was created to lead the persecution of Falun Gong.
 The authorities mobilized the state media apparatus, judiciary, police, army, the education system, families and workplaces against the group.
 The campaign was driven by large-scale propaganda through television, newspaper, radio and the Internet.
 There are reports of systematic torture, illegal imprisonment, forced labor, organ harvesting and abusive psychiatric measures, with the apparent aim of forcing practitioners to recant their belief in Falun Gong.